Berry: 20(ish) things I learned at the 2020 NFL combine

 19. An inside source says the Giants don't believe Evan Engram can ever stay healthy.
 The source believes Engram is a candidate to be traded during the upcoming season.

-• We discussed the likelihood of this on the Fantasy Focus combine podcast we released last Wednesday, but it looks official now, as reported by my friends Jeremy Fowler and Dan Graziano: the Bengals will use the franchise tag on A.J.
+• We discussed the likelihood of this on the Fantasy Focus combine podcast we released Wednesday, but it looks official now, as reported by my friends Jeremy Fowler and Dan Graziano: The Bengals will use the franchise tag on A.J.
 Green.

 • Raiders general manager Mike Mayock spoke of "Phase 2" for Josh Jacobs, now in his second year in the league, and expects him to be more heavily involved in the passing game.